 Before we can answer that, let’s take a look at what problems Atticus.io is trying to solve.
-Atticus.io is an all in one author software aimed at indie authors and self-publishing.
+Atticus software is an all in one author software aimed at indie authors and self-publishing.
 It is the new kid on the block and promises to be an all in one author super tool.
 Providing powerful software to the indie author community that will allow them to plot, plan, write, collaborate and format books without leaving the software.
 Now if attcius.io can deliver on all of these, at a great price point, then it will be worth trying.
 Let’s take a look.
 NOTE: I am using the pre-launch version, which I paid for and I will update this review as more functionality comes online.
 All new updates are at the bottom of the page.
+Plus full video review!

 Competing author software being consolidated by Atticus.io